-Electricidade – check if the electrical part of the apartment is ok.
+Eletricidade – check if the electrical part of the apartment is ok.
 See if the lights and outlets are working properly.

-Água – The water, always ask if the plumbing is up to date.
+Água – The water, always ask if the plumbing is up-to-date.
 Look for infiltration marks such as stains on the walls or darker areas.
 It’s also good to check if the taps and shower are working properly.

-Móveis – When renting a furnished apartment, check if all the pieces of furniture are in good conditions and all electronic devices are working, otherwise, when leaving the apartment the owner may charge you to pay for something broken that was not your fault.
+Móveis – When renting a furnished apartment, check if all the pieces of furniture are in good conditions and all electronic devices are working, otherwise, when leaving the apartment, the owner may charge you to pay for something broken that was not your fault.

 Imobiliária – The agency where you may look for an apartment or house.
-Imobiliário is the person who can sell or rent you houses.
+Imobiliário is the person who can sell or rent houses.